 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We are a clinical-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
 We commenced operations in 2020, and, to date, we have focused primarily on organizing and staffing our company, business planning, raising capital, identifying therapeutic candidates, establishing our intellectual property portfolio and conducting preclinical research and, more recently, clinical studies.
-As an early clinical organization, we have only recently completed our first clinical trial and have not yet completed any late-stage clinical trials, obtained regulatory approvals, manufactured a commercial-scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
+As an early clinical organization, we have not yet completed any late-stage clinical trials, obtained regulatory approvals, manufactured a commercial-scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Consequently, any predictions made about our future success or viability are speculative.

 We have incurred significant operating losses since our inception.
 We do not have any products approved for sale and have not generated any product revenue since our inception.
 If our therapeutic candidates are not successfully developed and approved, we may never generate any, or any significant revenue.
-Our net loss was \$19.9 million for the three months ended March 31, 2024.
-As of March 31, 2024, we had an accumulated deficit of \$242.7 million.
+Our net loss was \$60.4 million for the nine months ended September 30, 2024.
+As of September 30, 2024, we had an accumulated deficit of \$283.2 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 All of our therapeutic candidates will require substantial additional development time and resources before we would be able to apply for or potentially receive regulatory approvals and begin generating revenue from product sales.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we continue our development of, seek regulatory approval for and potentially commercialize any of our therapeutic candidates.